By Elsner SEO Editorial Team | Published May 22, 2026 | Updated June 12, 2026 | 5 min read

 What businesses and publishers should do now

-Practical steps during the rollout
+Practical steps now that the rollout has completed

-- Identify which content categories moved and look for thematic patterns
+- Identify which content categories moved and look for thematic patterns across pages that dropped

 - Refresh older content that ranks but reads thin against current top results